Stephen Donnelly: Minister for Health

 As part of the coalition government of the 33rd Dáil, Donnelly was appointed Minister for Health by Taoiseach Micheál Martin on 27 June 2020, during the COVID-19 pandemic in Ireland.
-His tenure to date has resulted in several gaffes, most notably when he compared the danger to children from returning to schools during the pandemic to that of jumping on trampolines.
+His tenure resulted in several gaffes, most notably when he compared the danger to children from returning to schools during the pandemic to that of jumping on trampolines.
 He has been criticised for not being on top of his brief, for floating ideas in the media such as a mooted third change in several weeks to Ireland's vaccine rollout plan, and during the height of lockdown, querying why his department's officials weren't retweeting his tweets.

 On 31 August 2022, Donnelly admitted that he failed to register a rental property in Dublin for three years with the Residential Tenancies Board (RTB), and only did so after it emerged Fianna Fáil TD Robert Troy had also registered a property late.
 In a statement, his spokesperson said this was due to "an oversight" and had been corrected online "last week".
 Donnelly had declared a south Dublin rental property on the Dáil register of members' interests.

 On 17 December 2022, he was re-appointed to the same position following Leo Varadkar's appointment as Taoiseach.

+During Donnelly's tenure as Minister for Health, he stated that a 'revolution' in women's healthcare was needed in Ireland.
+Among the initiatives proposed under two 'Women's Health Action Plans', announced by Donnelly, was Ireland's first Menopause Awareness Week, free contraception for women aged 17 to 35, free IVF for qualifying couples, additional menopause services, specialist endometriosis care, a national network of lactation consultants and a national network of 'see and treat' gynaecology clinics.

+Donnelly stood in the 2024 general election and was not re-elected.
+He was one of two government ministers to lose their seats in the election.